 Follow up is also so much easier with the scanner.
 It is much simpler to manage a patient's progress over time.
 If we wanted to, we could scan them every day and track movement.
 The software and scanner make it easy to put everything together.

 I spend mere minutes scanning a mouth.
 Its nothing.

-Digital orthodontics allows us to match models/scans to cone beam CBCT scans.
-It has revolutionized the way we work and given us a much better way to explain and identify which treatments to use.
+Digital orthodontics allows us to match models/scans to cone-beam CBCT scans.
+It has revolutionized the way we work and give us a much better way to explain and identify which treatments to use.